Why you need Lone Worker Monitoring

 Lone worker monitoring solutions need to come as part of a complete management platform.
 They must have features that ensure the safety of lone employees by enabling workers to check in at specified times.

 There should be an automated count down that runs in background mode until the worker’s check in is due.
-If a worker does not respond to the check in prompt then an emergency alert will be sent to their supervisor and an automatic escalation will begin.
+If a worker does not respond to the check in prompt then an emergency alert should be sent to their supervisor and an automatic escalation begun.

 5 Ways to Monitor Lone Worker Safety